UW-Madison-DSI/community-map/INSTALL.md

 ## Locate the SQL Database Files

-Inside of the /database directory, you should see the following two SQL files:
+Inside of the /databases directory, you should see the two subdirectories containing SQL database files.

-- campus_map_structure.sql
-- campus_map_content.sql
-- community_map_structure.sql

 ## Create a New Database